 FingerprintDive into the research topics of 'Poly-Victimization in Polish Adolescents: Risk Factors and the Moderating Role of Coping'.
 Together they form a unique fingerprint.

-- School of Applied Social Science - Senior Lecturer
+- School of Humanities and Social Science - Subject Lead Psychology and Counselling, Senior Lecturer

 - Care, Health and Emotional Wellbeing Research and Enterprise Group